About

 Residency founder

-In 2023, she co-founded the GIRLPOWER Residency in the Aquitaine region of southwestern France, an annual artist residency for female-identifying and non-binary artists.
+In 2023, Joseph co-founded the GIRLPOWER Residency in the Aquitaine region of southwestern France, an annual artist residency for female-identifying and non-binary artists.
 To date, the following artists have participated: Atalanta Xanthe, Becky Tucker, Bethany Stead, Damaris Athene, Emily Mannion, Emily Moore, Emily Platzer, Lexia Hachtmann, Melania Toma, and Paula Turmina.

 ADVOCATE